gardener/test-infra/docs/GetStarted.md

 But if it is private you need to grant the TestMachinery read access to this repository.

 Tests in the TestMachinery are configuration files called TestDefinitions which are located in the `repoRoot/.test-defs` folder.
-The TestMachinery automatically searches for testDefinitions files in all specified testlocations (see [testrun description](#create-a-testrun) for more information).
+The TestMachinery automatically searches for TestDefinitions files in all specified testlocations (see [testrun description](#create-a-testrun) for more information).
 A TestDefinition consists of a name and a description of how the test should be executed by the TestMachinery.
 Therefore, a basic test consists of a command which will be executed inside the specified container image.